Timings : Monday to Friday: 8.00 AM - 5.00 PM Saturday: 8.00 AM - 12.00 PM Sundays and Public Holidays: Closed

 Inside the Museum

 The 'Hands of Fame' is the first thing you get to explore right after you enter the Mauritius Glass Gallery.
 The ambience of the room matches it vintage stature - dim-lit and quiet; you may have to squint your eyes a little to read the names correctly.

-The hand imprints are organised into different categories such as TV personalities, sportsperson, writers and so on.
-Besides, another category is relatively new and is dedicated for the well-known Mauritian people.
-It is a good initiative and helps the tourist to know some of the local personalities.
-The motive for launching this project was to help the underprivileged through the funds being raised.
+The process of creating these imprints is fascinating.
+The hand and footprints are made on a sand base, which is used as a mould where the hot melted glass is poured.
 The 'misshapen' wine glass is the gallery's pride.
 So is the 'Famous Offset Glass' which has an unusual stem and is quite a unique coincidental product.

-After exiting the corridor, you will enter the next room that has a very distinctive characteristic ? high temperature.
+After exiting the corridor, you will enter the next room that has a very distinctive characteristic - high temperature.
 This is the heart of the glass-making workshop where you can see the artisans blowing and handling glass.
 Watching the transformation from the red molten blob to a hard transparent glass in the split of a second is a fantastic experience.

 The Process of Glass Making

-The skilled artisans have become used to working while being watched by the visitors.
+The skilled artisans have become used to working while being watched by visitors.
 They are very attentive in arranging their seating position in such a way that people can see what they are doing.

 There is a small display section beside the working area, which contains all the necessary information related to the history of glass and the various organisations that are connected to the Mauritius Glass Gallery.

 The Glass Gallery Store

 Price They also take orders depending on your needs, for example, if you want a slightly different model or need to order products in large quantities.
 The price range starts from INR 100 for small figures and goes all the way up to INR 8000 for the bigger ones.
 This shop is by far one of the best places in Mauritius to buy handmade souvenirs.

-The most popular product in the shop is the Phoenix glass, which is made from a Phoenix bottle.
+Products in the Gallery Store The most popular product in the shop is the Phoenix glass, which is made from a Phoenix bottle.
 Other products include handy house objects, decorative glass figurines, large vases, lamps, displays, wine glasses, ashtrays, lampshades, candleholders, etc.

 The entire tour of the Mauritius Glass Gallery does not take long.
 It can be fruitful, especially for the children, as they learn a lot about the glass making process and also about recycling and environmental conservation.

 On reaching Phoenix roundabout, you will see a tall totem right in the centre.
 You have to take the exit that leads to Phoenix Camp Minerals that will take you to the industrial area.
 Take a right from there and keep moving forward on the road until you the see the Mauritius Glass Gallery sign.
 You will find the parking area for cars and buses on the left.